“Prebiotic-supplemented partially hydrolysed cow’s milk formula for the prevention of eczema in high-risk infants: a randomized controlled trial.”

 - Did not affect the risk of eczema development in the total study population 1

-- Posthoc analysis did demonstrate reduced risk of eczema and allergy development in a subgroup of infants who followed standard weaning recommendation (>4 months)3
+- Posthoc analysis suggests a reduced risk of eczema and allergy development in a subgroup of infants who followed standard weaning recommendation (>4 months)3

 - May promote natural development of oral tolerance, through increase of immune cells involved in oral tolerance acquisition 1

 Significant reduction in cow’s milk specific IgG1 (marker of allergic sensitisation)